 Back to top

 Emergency Management Structure in Iowa

 Iowa Homeland Security and Emergency Management is the coordinating body for homeland security and emergency management activities across the state.
-In addition to HSEMD, the advisor relies on an advisory committee for information to assist in the decision-making process.
+In addition to HSEM, the advisor relies on an advisory committee for information to assist in the decision-making process.

+Back to top